Swaption: Types

-The swaption market
+Swaption market

 The participants in the swaption market are predominantly large corporations, banks, financial institutions and hedge funds.
 End users such as corporations and banks typically use swaptions to manage interest rate risk arising from their core business or from their financing arrangements.
 For example, a corporation wanting protection from rising interest rates might buy a payer swaption.
 A bank that holds a mortgage portfolio might buy a receiver swaption to protect against lower interest rates that might lead to early prepayment of the mortgages.
 A hedge fund believing that interest rates will not rise by more than a certain amount might sell a payer swaption aiming to make money by collecting the premium.
 Investment banks make markets in swaptions in the major currencies, and these banks trade amongst themselves in the swaption interbank market.
 The market-making banks typically manage large portfolios of swaptions that they have written with various counterparties.
 A significant investment in technology and human capital is required to properly monitor and risk-manage the resulting exposure.
 Swaption markets exist in most of the major currencies in the world, the largest markets being in U.S. dollars, euro, sterling and Japanese yen.

 The swaption market is primarily over-the-counter (OTC), i.e., not cleared or traded on an exchange.
 Legally, a swaption is a contract granting a party the right to enter an agreement with another counterparty to exchange the required payments.
 The owner ("buyer") of the swaption is exposed to a failure by the "seller" to enter the swap upon expiry (or to pay the agreed payoff in the case of a cash-settled swaption).
 Often this exposure is mitigated through the use of collateral agreements whereby variation margin is posted to cover the anticipated future exposure.

 Swaption exercise styles

-There are three main styles that define the exercise of the Swaption:
+There are three main styles that define the exercise of the swaption: